 Located on a 40-acre campus in Dix Hills, Long Island, NY, the College is a creative center for learning, which attracts artists and scholars from around the world who seek to be enriched by the unique educational experiences it offers.

-Five Towns College offers associate, bachelor, master, and doctoral degree programs in nearly 30 areas of study.
-The most popular degree programs include music (jazz/contemporary), film/video, theatre arts, business management, and mass communication.
-Programs of study begin twice each year in the fall and spring, following a traditional academic semester calendar.
+Five Towns College offers approximately 30 different degree programs at the associate, bachelor, master, and doctoral levels in eight areas of study.
+The most popular degree programs include Music Performance, Film and Television, Theatre Arts, Business Management, Interactive Media Arts, and Mass Communication.
+Classes begin twice each year in the fall and spring, following a traditional academic semester calendar.
 Summer, winter, evening, and part-time learning opportunities are also offered.
-The College delivers classes in traditional, hybrid and blended formats, and fully online formats The College does not, however, offer any fully online degree programs.
+The College delivers classes in traditional, hybrid/blended formats, and fully online formats.
+The College does not, however, offer any fully online degree programs.

 The College holds an Absolute Charter granted by the New York State Board of Regents, and its programs of study are registered with the New York State Education Department.
-Five Towns College is regionally accredited by the Middle States Commission on Higher Education.
-Its programs leading to teacher certification are also accredited by the National Council for Accreditation of Teacher Education.
-Approximately 750 students are enrolled at the College, with about 200 residing in the Five Towns College Living/Learning Center.
+Five Towns College is institutionally accredited by the Middle States Commission on Higher Education.
+Programs offered by the Music Division, including Music Teacher Education, are nationally accredited by the National Association of Schools of Music.
+Programs offered by the Theatre Arts Division are national accredited by the National Association of Schools of Theatre (NAST)..
+Approximately 750 students are enrolled at the College, with about 200 residing on-campus in the Five Towns College Living/Learning Center.

-As a result of its ongoing institutional renewal initiatives, the College now anticipates that it will enter into a period of modest growth in all of its academic and functional areas, beginning in the fall of 2017.
+As a result of its ongoing institutional renewal initiatives, the College now anticipates that it will enter into a period of modest growth in all of its academic and functional areas beginning in the Fall 2022.
 To plan for this expansion, the College invites nominations and applications from qualified individuals in the areas listed below.

 Academic Affairs/Faculty: Full-Time and Adjunct

-- Audio Recording Technology – Live Sound, A/V and Game Audio
+- Audio Recording Technology, including Live Sound, A/V and Game Audio

-- Liberal Arts and Sciences/General Education – Mathematics
+- Liberal Arts and Sciences/General Education, including English and Mathematics

-- Mass Communication – Broadcast Journalism and Operations, Sports Announcing
+- Mass Communication, including Broadcast Journalism and Operations, Sports Announcing

-- Theatre Arts – Theatre Technologies and Design/Show Control Systems
+- Theatre Arts, including Theatre Technologies and Design/Show Control Systems

 Administration/Non-Faculty Full-Time and Part-Time